Aashishsharma/Learnings/MongoDB/Mongo.md

 // replace entire doc
 // syntax
 db.collectionName.update({whereclause}, {data-to-be-updated}, {upsert: true})
-// 3rd parameter is optional, is says if where clause is not matched
+// 3rd parameter is optional, it says if where clause is not matched
 // then add new row, if not provided new row won't be created

 db.posts.update({title: 'new post'},